jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

-That's what The Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
+That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.
 It's a modern rulebook that makes everybody happy.

-It's a modern rulebook that gets Main Street paid.
-The Life Star is how we earn a living as specialists in the era of mass-collaboration.
+It's a modern rulebook that gets Main Street paid The Life Star is how we earn a living as specialists in the era of mass-collaboration.

 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
 I also call it the state of nature because all lifeforms happily live inside a place where Darth Blockbuster isn't allowed to play, and bullshit jobs don't exist.

-You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution: Building The Life Star.
+You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution: Building the Life Star.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever controls them, wins._